-- Bibbidi Bobbidi

 Crush 'N' Gusher, a white-knuckle water coaster thrill ride, opened in March 2005.
 It sends you along a series of flumes and spillways through a rusted-out tropical fruit facility.
 You can choose from three different routes, Banana Blaster, Coconut Crusher and Pineapple Plunger, each ranging between 410 and 420 feet in length.
 For photos click HERE!

 What is Castaway Creek?

 Most water parks have a river that encircles the park, and TL is no exception.
 Castaway Creek, however, gently carries you through nearly a half-mile of tropical splendor.
 With entry/exit points all around, it is easy to hop in or out.
-There are pictorial identifying sign-posts at each entry--shark identifies the entry near Shark Reef, for instance.
+There are pictorial identifying sign-posts at each entry.

 The creek passes through distinctly different settings: tropical forest, dense rainforest, a cavernous tunnel through Mt.
 Mayday that is guarded by a waterfall you must pass through, open sunny areas and a shady, rocky gorge with a rope footbridge high overhead.
 All along the way are gorgeous (and meticulously maintained) tropical flowers.
 You will also come across various items of storm-tossed wreckage, both along the shores and floating in the water.
 You can swim, walk or float in one of the many inner tubes -- including some of the two-person variety -- that endlessly circulate.

 Castaway Creek tends to get crowded in the early afternoon hours -- it can literally become a wall-to-wall sea of humanity and tubes.
 It is best enjoyed in the morning (if you are not a slide person) or late in the afternoon, when you will practically have it all to yourself.